I first touched down in Canada as a terrified and overtired little girl.

 Looking back now, I wish I could recall all of the intricate details that formed this journey of mine.
 All I know is Canada welcomed a naive eight-year-old girl all those years ago and this country will always hold a special place in my heart because of that.

 Acting a major connection point in Canada, the Calgary International Airport has 1.2 million travellers pass through its doors each month from all corners of the globe.
-As I enter the international terminal today, I find myself wondering, “Is everyone welcomed to the Canada like I was all those years ago?”
+As I enter the international terminal today, I find myself wondering, “Is everyone welcomed to Canada like I was all those years ago?”
 Unlike me, the innocent little girl who arrived with no emotional baggage, some people have messy life circumstances attached to them when they first arrive in this city.
 Yet, one thing remains simple, the humanity behind every story.

 This thought remains in the back of my mind as I immerse myself in the contagious hustle and bustle of the international departures terminal.
 I pause by the entrance to take in the vast wall of windows, arching ceilings and sleek architectural design.
-As I observe the dozens of people milling around, I note the variety of the situations that surrounds me.
+As I observe the dozens of people milling around, I note the variety of situations that surround me.

 From the East Indian family of five standing around numerous UHaul boxes to the mother stroking her young daughter's head as she sleeps on her lap, I realize everyone is on their own unique journey.
 As I continue to stroll around, I see a young woman FaceTiming a loved one saying, “I miss you.
 I love you.”
 In this moment, I realize it is easy to forget that each person who passes through the Calgary International Airport has a complex life story that weaves together to form an intricate web of human interaction.